 If you assign a specific administrator to ONLY view a subset of users, then that is the only group of user activity that will be shown in the reports they’re allowed to view.
 These reports can also be added to the ‘Favorite Report’ area by clicking on the star icon close the report name.
 This enables quick and easy access under the ‘Analyze’ tab once you have logged into the portal.

 The data view can be updated instantly by clicking the ‘Refresh Data’ button.
 You will see a success message once the data is refreshed.

 In the top right corner of the table you can also adjust the time interval for the data items shown in the report.
 By using the drop-down picklist: yesterday, 7, 14, 30, 60 or 90 days, or some custom range, it is possible to filter the information quickly to see only the date range that fits your reporting needs.

 Would you like to view this report in your environment?
 If you are already a customer running CoreView, you can find these new Exchange Activity reports by logging into the portal.
-Otherwise, take advantage of our free 14-day trial to check out the most advanced Office 365 management suite on the market.
+Otherwise, take advantage of our demo to check out the most advanced Office 365 management suite on the market.

 New articles about other new Office reports are coming soon.
 Stay tuned!